DShaneNYC/DHSGlyphText/README.txt

 	Questions, comments, compliments, constructive criticism?
 Contact me!

 What it is:
-	A localized, multi-lingual customizable and extendable text layout and rendering engine for labels and buttons based on Core Text and Core Graphics using Objective-C.
+     	DHSGlyphText is a localized, multi-lingual customizable and extendable text layout and rendering engine for iOS UILabel and UIButton based on Core Text and Core Graphics using Objective-C.

 What it is NOT:
 	An Objective-C wrapper around Text Kit or Core Text.